How to Winterize Your Outdoor Trampoline (max protection)

 FAQs

-No, you do not need to remove the trampoline from the ground.
+No, if you have an in-ground trampoline you do not need to remove the trampoline from the ground.
 You can winterize it in place by following the steps outlined in this article.

 While you can use a tarp to cover the trampoline, it is not recommended.
 A weather-resistant cover is specifically designed to protect the trampoline from the elements.